jdm79/jdm79-academic-website/content/home/experience.md

   location = "London, UK (Remotely from London and Berlin)" date_start = "2020-06"
   date_end = ""
   description = """Helping to organise the five-day virtual conference (which is normally held in person).
 Liaising with speakers and sponsors, helping to choose an online platform.
-Managing the Twitter account, interviewing speakers and creating content for the website."""
+Managing the Twitter account, interviewing speakers and creating content for the website.

   Responsibilities include:

   * Liaising with speakers/sponsors
   * Twitter management
   * Website content
+  """

 [[experience]]
   title = "Researcher"